-This approach is called Facilitating Attuned Interactions, which we refer to as FAN.
+Partner with Erikson to learn the Facilitating Attuned Interactions approach, which we refer to as FAN.
 FAN’s ultimate goal is strengthening the provider-parent relationship, resulting in parents who are attuned to their children and ready to try new ways of relating to them.

 Although created for Erikson’s Fussy Baby Network, FAN can be applied beyond issues of infancy and can be thought of as both a conceptual framework and a practical tool for building relationships in a wide range of settings.

 We are a training program that believes people need to feel connected and understood in order to be open to change.
 Our FAN tool ensures practitioners read cues from parents and themselves and thus, provide empathetic and appropriate responses.

 Erikson works with state systems, larger programs, and academic institutions to prepare their professional development staff members to become FAN trainers.

 FAN training is aligned with the Alliance for the Advancement of Infant Mental Health’s Endorsement for Culturally Sensitive, Relationship-based Practice Promoting Infant Mental Health®.

 With the FAN approach to home visiting practitioners focused more on parenting, were more reflective and collaborative, and felt less burnout.
 Supervisors were more self-aware and asked more questions.
 They were better able to help home visitors process their feelings, and provided supervision which was more reflective.